Northern Rockies’ thoughtful approach to transforming government services with AI

-Like many municipal governments, Northern Rockies Regional Municipality in British Columbia dealt with cost sensitivity, aging legacy systems that posed security concerns, and resource constraints that held back technology advancements.
+Like many municipal governments, Northern Rockies Regional Municipality dealt with cost sensitivity, aging legacy systems that posed security concerns, and resource constraints that held back technology advancements.
 Robert Blain, Technological Services Manager, acknowledges these challenges: “We needed to enable collaboration with constituents and still ensure solid compliance around our digital interactions and content.”

-Though use of AI was on the rise, Northern Rockies initially took a cautious approach to rolling out AI-enabled tools.
+Northern Rockies initially took a cautious approach to rolling out AI-enabled tools.
 Protecting confidential information and ensuring it wouldn’t be used improperly in training or prompting an AI model was paramount.
 In fact, Blain bluntly explains, “We issued an email to all employees that they weren’t to use AI.
 Period.
 We first needed to make sure we were in a secure environment.”

-That’s when the agency turned to Box, and more specifically, the AI capabilities embedded across Intelligent Content Management.
-Having granular, individual-level access control over content held in Box gave Blain the confidence to loosen the AI restrictions, at least within Box’s secure environment — avoiding a reliance on riskier outside vendors.
-Blain explains, “We became comfortable knowing that Box is not going to be training on our data.
+Northern Rockies needed a solution that would address their challenges, but with a balance of control and flexibility.
+The agency ultimately turned to Box for the AI capabilities embedded across Intelligent Content Management.
+Having granular, individual-level access control over content held in Box gave Blain the confidence to loosen the AI restrictions, at least within Box’s secure environment, avoiding a reliance on riskier outside vendors.
+He explains, “We became comfortable knowing that Box is not going to be training on our data.
 And Box exceeds most countries’ strict security policies.”

 For example, when a new technology arrived with complicated, unwieldy documentation, Blain was able to quickly solve a technical problem by asking Box AI to query the materials.
 He describes: “It came back with five documents and four solutions.
 Within seconds I was solving a technical problem just by using AI to query our unstructured data.”

 The confidence the team got from the first toe-dips into AI led to more and more use cases.
-One huge pain point for Northern Rockies — and a lot of organizations — is that sharing sensitive files and information via email is a huge vector of risk.
+One huge pain point for Northern Rockies (and a lot of organizations) is that sharing sensitive files and information via email is a huge vector of risk.
 Blain’s team partnered with San Francisco-based software company mxHERO, whose platform integrates seamlessly with Box, to automate the ingestion of agency emails and their attachments directly into Box — making it easier to find attachments, and more importantly, to apply governance rules.

 This didn’t just make information-sharing more secure and agile; it helped facilitate the handling of Freedom of Information Act (FOIA) requests.
 Now, when a FOIA request comes in from a constituent, managers no longer need to comb through legions of email to find information related to a specific incident.
 Box AI finds relevant information quickly and reliably.
-This automation has reduced the cost and time it takes to address FOIA requests so much that Blain expects more people will start making requests due to easier access..
+This automation has reduced the cost and time it takes to address FOIA requests so much that Blain expects more people will start making requests due to easier access.

 Along the way, Box AI has revealed surprising insights about the kinds of questions users ask, helping Blain better focus his efforts on solving constituent problems.
 Additionally, metadata extraction from media assets like photos and videos now allows quick identification of files relevant to incidents without the need to manually scan hundreds or thousands of images and have a human weed through them manually.